-Project is a small run-of-river hydro plant, with 7.6 MW of installed capacity (below the 15 MW threshold of small-scale CDM projects), that displaced diesel fired electricity generation from a nearby thermal plant up to January, 2006 and displaces the thermal plants linked to the Brazilian National Integrated Grid afterwards.
+Project is a small run-of-river hydro plant, with 14.16 MW of installed capacity (below the 15 MW threshold of small-scale CDM projects), that displaced diesel fired electricity generation from thermal plants in the Brazilian National Integrated Grid.
 This fulfils requirements of Type I Category I.D.
 CDM small-scale projects.